Four Season Landscaping: 6 Creative Design Ideas

 6. Include maintenance in your four-season landscape planning.

-You should include maintenance in your four-season landscape design.
+You should include maintenance in your four-season landscaping design.
 Maintenance ensures that your garden always looks fresh.
 Trees and shrubs require occasional pruning to remove dead branches.
 Pruning likewise preserves a tree’s attractive shape.

 You will need to divide perennials every three to five years to stimulate robust growth and blooming.
 You can cut them back when the tops die each year for a tidy appearance.
 Meanwhile, you need to change your annuals seasonally.